uqlibrary/exlibris-primo/src/readme.md

 There are 2 npm commands for this process:

-* `npm run almastyles`, will build the .scss files at applications/primo2/alma/branding_skin/css into .css files
+* `npm run almastyles`, will build the .scss file at applications/primo2/alma/branding_skin/css into a .css file
 * `npm run almazip`, will build a zip file ready to be uploaded to alma

 The upload is done in Alma back office.
 Paths are: